garrandall/popular-music-data/tracks/i-just-can-t-walk-away-four-tops.md

 Make me lose my head
 But memories unwind
 To find my hear again
-Ooh, but I stubbornly I go
+Oh, but I stubbornly I go
 And this time I am sure
 'Cause I'm reaching for the door